 How many students does the firm hire?

-RBS traditionally hires 2-3 summer students per year, with the hopes that these individuals will return to complete their articles with the firm following third year.
+In recent years we have hired 3 students per year, with the hopes that these individuals will return to complete their articles with the firm following third year.

 What is the student salary?

 Salaries are reviewed annually and are competitive with downtown Vancouver rates.

 Will the salary be paid during my rotation at PLTC?